 The Coffin’s involvement with the Underground Railroad was almost by accident…

 New to town, the Coffins set up shop, selling general merchandise.
-As they adjusted to life in their new town, they quickly discovered that escaped slaves continually passed through the area, trying to hide with the freed slaves already in the town or had arrangements made by them for passage to Canada.
+As they adjusted to life in their new town, they quickly discovered that freedom seekers continually passed through the area, trying to hide with the freed slaves already in the town or had arrangements made by them for passage to Canada.
 Either way, it didn’t often go very well.

-These were dangerous times for the runaway slaves–and for the people who got involved in aiding them.
+These were dangerous times for the freedom seekers–and for the people who got involved in aiding them.

 Coffin “did not feel bound to respect human laws that came in direct contact with the law of God.”
 Levi Coffin and his wife were in agreement that something had to be done.